-This position statement (1) summarizes the consensus view of The Geological Society of America on critical minerals and materials; (2) advocates better understanding of their distribution, the potential for disruption of their supply, and the consequences of their use; (3) encourages educational efforts to help the general public, lawmakers, and other stakeholders understand that mineral resources and the materials derived from them are essential to almost every aspect of their daily lives, including modern technology, housing, transportation, information systems, energy, and defense; (4) recommends enhanced mapping and assessment of critical mineral and material resources, scientific investigation of potential alternatives, improved reuse and recycling, and international collaboration; and (5) provides a communications tool for geoscientists and general GSA member use.
+This position statement (1) summarizes the consensus view of the Geological Society of America (GSA) on critical mineral resources; (2) advocates for better understanding of their distribution, the potential for disruption of their supply, and the consequences of their extraction and use; (3) encourages educational efforts to help the general public, lawmakers, and other stakeholders understand that mineral resources are used in almost every aspect of their daily lives, including modern technology, housing, transportation, information systems, and defense; and (4) recommends scientific investigation of nonconventional resources, better understanding of the full life-cycle consequences of their use, and international collaboration.

 Conclusions and Recommendations